nlfiedler/jswat/README.md

 ## Discontinued ##

 This project is effectively discontinued as of 2013.
 It is known _not_ to work with Java 8 and possibly even Java 7.
 No one is working on this project any more, including the original author.
-May I humbly suggest using one of the much better altneratives?
+May I humbly suggest using one of the much better alternatives?

 * [NetBeans](https://netbeans.org)
 * [Eclipse](http://eclipse.org)